 Adjust your tactics to the week of the preseason.
 If you just completed the first week fo training, don’t expect your players to play a high pressure game.
 The risk of injuries or fatigued players just is too high and will increase the risk of injuries.
 Consider to alter your tactics a bit to match the level of fitness.
 Then, as the preseason progresses, you can tweak it back to the original high pressure tactics.
-Want to make your own tactics?
-Learn how to create a basic tactic in Football Manager.

-A & B SQUADS
+Use A & B squads

 A smart thing to do during the preseason is splitting your squad in an A & B squad.
 You can use those squads to maximize the fitness levels during the first weeks of the season.
 How that works?
 Easy!

 Simply divide your squad into two squads.
 Team A will be your starting eleven, Team B will have your back-ups and young talents.
 With these two squads you will be playing friendlies.
 Squad A will play game 1, Squad B will play game 2 and so on..
 This way you can increase the number of friendlies during the preseason, without your team getting to fatigued.
 You will split the games between two squads, increasing the overall match fitness of your entire squad!

 - An ideal preseason will be 6-8 weeks